 Slate Stone in Internal Paving

-- It is inherent durable material for interior flooring but a bit pricey option.
+- It is an inherent durable material for interior flooring but a bit pricey option.

-- It has a bit high porosity so comes with high absorption rate and friction coefficient.
-Thus, bathrooms, toilets, and kitchens are ideal space to install the slate stones for your internal paving.
+- It has a bit high porosity so it comes with a high absorption rate and friction coefficient.
+Thus, bathrooms, toilets, and kitchens are ideal spaces to install the slate stones for your internal paving.

 - It is available in solid colors as well as in multicolored varieties and different hues to create design splashes.

-- Every single tile comes with natural artistry and unique in look.
+- Every single tile comes with natural artistry and a unique look.

 Travertine Stone in Internal Paving